anders94/pub-sub-map/README.md

 Subscribe to 'joe' in the web UI.
 You should see a marker drop in around some place in Cambridge, MA and randomly start moving in a northeast direction.
 Select 'joe' under 'Center On' if you don't see him.
 You might also want to zoom the map in a little bit because he doesn't move very quickly.

 Notice how 'joe' leaves a different color trail than the ISS?
-Add a few more things to track and you should see other colors as well. (eventually they will recycle) Open up a few more web browsers and notice how many viewers can follow the same track.
+Add a few more things to track and you should see other colors as well. (eventually they will recycle) Open up a few more web browsers and notice how many viewers can follow the same or different sets of tracks.
+Cool, eh?

-The server keeps track of each browser's subscriptions.
+The server keeps track of each browser's subscriptions and pushes the points to each browser.
+No polling here!
 Subscriptions are limited to 10, tunable within app.js.
 Currently pub-sub-map is tested and working on desktop, iOS and Android (WebKit) clients.

+Future work involves making the payload more efficient (multiple subscriptions in one json package) and prepopulating the last 25 known good points on subscription initiation.

 That's it for now, enjoy!